-be modified for the new system at promised to pose a new problem a cost of "a few thousand dollars," for the Federal Communications according to Dr. Armstrong, but Commission, which prohibits ownlisteners at home would have to buy new FM receivers.
+Present FM transmitters could be modified for the new system at promised to pose a new problem according to Dr. Armstrong, but Commission, which prohibits ownlisteners at home would have to buy new FM receivers.
 The sys- Continued on Page 18, Column 3